 She scans the room before returning her gaze to me.
 “Joey’s.”

-I froze, shock in what she said.
+I froze, shocked in what she said.
 It took a few seconds to gather my thoughts.
 I shook my head.
 “Joey Apt?”

 My sister nods.